TheSeeker713/thes33k3r/documents/devlog.md

 - Video playback with sound enabled (unlike CRT which can be muted)

 **User Experience Flow:**
-1. **Before Dec 12**: Users solve puzzle, watch CRT TV, explore ARG
+1. **Before Dec 12**: Users solve puzzle, watch CRT TV, explore EARTIX
 2. **At 10:00 AM PST**: If users are online, they see the **live transformation** with glitch effect
 3. **After Dec 12**: New visitors see Movie Screen immediately, no CRT
 4. **Video Interaction**: Click 🍿 popcorn button to play transmission video